DrVenkataRajeshKumar/S15/README.md

 ## Problem Statement:
-"Have to generate [Overlay masks] and [Depth images] by training FgBg images and Bg images"
+"Have to generate Overlay masks and Depth images by DNN training of FgBg images and Bg images, without using opensource"

 ### [Basic architecture with small Data]